 At Beverly-Hanks, we appreciate the work our local farmers do every year to provide sustenance for ourselves and our communities.
-We encourage you to visit the Appalachian Sustainable Agriculture Project (ASAP) website to see when your local farmers and tailgate markets will reopen for the season.
-Patronize them and local farmers to help sustain one of our region’s cornerstone industries.
+We encourage you to visit the Appalachian Sustainable Agriculture Project (ASAP) website to see when and how your local farmers and tailgate markets will reopen for the season.
+Patronize these markets to help local farmers sustain one of our region’s cornerstone industries.

 If you are not sure which local farmers markets are the best for your needs, our Beverly-Hanks agents are here to help.
 We asked them: Where are the best farmers markets in WNC?

 Mills River Farmers Market is located in the parking lot of Mills River Elementary School at the corner of School House Road and Banner Farm Road.
 You’ll find lots of very, very local produce, with herbs, vegetables, local eggs, and meat/sausage, as well.
-Anywhere from 15–25 vendors are there each Saturday morning from 8:00am–12:00pm starting May 6, 2017.
+Anywhere from 15–25 vendors are there each Saturday morning from 8:00AM–12:00PM.
 Come on out and support the many local farmers in Mills River and be rewarded with some of the best local produce in the region.

 —Patricia Donnelly, Beverly-Hanks Relocation Department